Survey on intergenerational in Nursing home: Complete Guide 2026

 10. Evaluation and monitoring of intergenerational programs

 The longitudinal analysis of data reveals that the benefits of intergenerational programs follow a characteristic progression curve: rapid improvement in the first months (novelty effect), plateau around the 6th month, then sustained progress from the 9th month (sustainable integration).
-This knowledge of the kinetics of benefits helps teams persevere during moments of questioning.
+This understanding of the kinetics of benefits helps teams persevere during questioning moments.

 Use the progress data from cognitive applications like COCO THINKS to objectify the improvement in cognitive performance.
 These digital metrics ideally complement traditional clinical evaluation.